 In the world of U.S. Special Operations, the 160th SOAR has a special place.
 Their pilots are fearless, and they can fly helicopters in and out of spaces where it would be hard to insert them with a crane.
 Like any good military plan, special warfare requires the proper use of forces at the appropriate time.
 Usually, this means that special operations forces teams must be prepared for lightning-quick reactions.

 Operations behind enemy lines are not conducive to high-speed movement by ground forces.
 Thus they must find other methods to get to strike or surveillance points quickly and without the enemy’s knowledge.
 And the best way for the special operators to be inserted or extracted from the hostile area is the pilots of the 160th SOAR.
 Those pilots are the best in the world, capable of flying at any time, under any circumstances.

 The Night Stalkers, how they dubbed themselves, are experts at flying black; with night-vision devices, they could move around on a moonless night like it was midday.
-The unit pilots had been involved in almost every U.S. ground combat operation since Vietnam.
+Since Vietnam, the unit pilots had been involved in almost every U.S. ground combat operation.
 They also serve as the main ride for Tier 1 units.

-The 160th SOAR (A) pilots fly in the three main helicopters are the Black Hawk, Chinook, and variants of the AH/MH-6 Little Bird attack helicopter.
+The 160th SOAR (A) pilots fly in the three main helicopters: the Black Hawk, Chinook, and variants of the AH/MH-6 Little Bird attack helicopter.
 They also are starting to use more unmanned (UAVs) such as the Unmanned Little Bird MH-6X MELB /AH-6I and the armed drone MQ-1C Gray Eagle providing Intelligence, Surveillance, and Reconnaissance (ISR) capabilities that can fly and loiter on target for 25+ hours.

 The 160th Special Operations Aviation Regiment (160th SOAR) uses specially modified rotorcraft and highly trained pilots to get special warfare teams to their mission through hostile territory or weather.
 Whatever the task, the 160th SOAR has adopted the name Night Stalkers and the motto, “Night Stalkers don’t quit!”